lucaci32u4/mqttbridge/deploy/help.md

 # Deploy

-## Use ansible to install as a systemd service
+## Use ansible to install as a systemd service on a remote host

 Copy the `config-template.json` to `config.json` and edit to match your configuration